Executive Search · Finance & Accounting · Financial Services · Trading & Energy · DFW & National

 "Most recruiters learn about your world from job descriptions.
 I learned mine from working in it — and recruiting exclusively within it for years."

 This is industry-agnostic by design.
-For finance and accounting, the market is the function, not the sector.
-The CFO organization is substantively similar whether it sits inside a real estate operator, a PE portfolio company, a tech business, or a manufacturer.
+For finance and accounting, the market is the function, not the sector — the CFO organization is substantively similar whether it sits inside a real estate operator, a PE portfolio company, a tech business, or a manufacturer.

 Volume of placements